Notselwyn/get-sig/README.md

 # get-sig

-Quick n' dirty Python script to generate signatures of data, by extracting common bytes at common addresses.
+A few Python scripts to generate signatures of data, by extracting common bytes at common addresses.
+This has been carefully coded with performance in mind, and has analyzed a dozen files with in total 400MiB data in a few seconds.

 ## usage